-The undersigned hereby constitutes and appoints John L. Villano, with full power of substitution, as proxy of the undersigned to attend the Annual Meeting of Shareholders of Sachem Capital Corp. (the "Company") to be held virtually via the Internet at https: www.meetnow.global/M2RMHK9 on Tuesday, July 19, 2022 at 10:00 a.m., Eastern Daylight Saving Time, and at any adjournment thereof, hereby revoking any Proxies heretofore given, to vote all common shares of the Company held or owned by the undersigned on the proposals more fully set forth in the Notice and Proxy Statement for the Annual Meeting in accordance with the recommendations of the Board of Directors of Sachem Capital Corp. as set forth therein, and in their discretion upon such other matters as may come before the Annual Meeting.
+The undersigned hereby constitutes and appoints John L. Villano, with full power of substitution, as proxy of the undersigned to attend the Annual Meeting of Shareholders of Sachem Capital Corp. (the "Company") to be held virtually via the Internet at www.meetnow.global/MP7LJYS, on Thursday, September 7, 2023 at 10:00 a.m., Eastern Daylight Saving Time, and at any adjournment thereof, hereby revoking any Proxies heretofore given, to vote all common shares of the Company held or owned by the undersigned on the proposals more fully set forth in the Notice and Proxy Statement for the Annual Meeting in accordance with the recommendations of the Board of Directors of the Company as set forth therein, and in their discretion upon such other matters as may come before the Annual Meeting.

 Shares represented by this Proxy will be voted by the shareholder.
-If no such directions are indicated, the proxy will have authority to vote FOR all nominees and FOR Proposals 2 and 3.
+If no such directions are indicated, the proxy will have authority to vote FOR all nominees and FOR Proposal 2.